- Course Policies

 only at the end of the semester.
 The exact cutoff points for the +/- grades depend

 on how scores are distributed around the sliding-scale cutoffs, but the +/- cutoffs are usually within 0-3 points of the sliding-scale cutoffs.
-The goal is for
+Where possible, the goal is for

 students with similar scores to get the same grade.